ustegrew/fan_controller/doc/Introduction.md

 ![Room](https://raw.githubusercontent.com/ustegrew/fan_controller/master/doc/01_drawings/01/environment_room.png)

 To achieve efficient air flow one would need a fan with an airflow of double the room's volume per hour.
-Therefore, the ventilator should provide an air throughput of at least 100 100 m<sup>3</sup> per hour.
+Therefore, the ventilator should provide an air throughput of at least 100 m<sup>3</sup> per hour.
 Standard ventilators for bathrooms should provide this volume.

-For the air routing it is planned to replace the existing ventilator with a newer one.
-The new ventilator pulls the air out of the room and pushes it outside.
+For the new setup it is planned to replace the existing ventilator with a newer one.
+The ventilator will pull the air out of the room and push it outside.
 Below the ventilator will be an air inlet which brings fresh outside air via a long pipe to the opposite side of the room.
 Thus there should be a constant air flow through the entire room as long as the ventilator is running.
-The room has a door, also at the opposite side of the room.
-The door leads to a room with low humidity.
-There's a good chance the system will work, whether the door is closed or open.
+The room has a door, leading to a room with low humidity.
+Since that door is at the opposite side as well there's a good chance the system will work, whether the door is closed or open.

 ![Air flow](https://raw.githubusercontent.com/ustegrew/fan_controller/master/doc/01_drawings/02/room_planned.png)